Can You Contribute to Both a Traditional IRA and a Roth IRA?

-A Roth IRA and a traditional IRA are among the most valuable retirement saving opportunities after an employer-sponsored retirement plan.
-Both types of IRAs offer tax-deferred growth, but with the otherwise different tax treatment of the contributions going in and the distributions that come out.
+A Roth IRA and a traditional IRA are among the most valuable retirement saving opportunities available after an employer-sponsored retirement plan.
+Both types of IRAs offer tax-deferred growth, but with different tax treatment of the contributions going in and the distributions that come out.
 Motivated retirement savers often ask if they can contribute to both.

-Contributing to an IRA
+Contributing to a Traditional IRA

-How Much You Can Contribute to an IRA
+How Much You Can Contribute?

 How Your Income Affects Your Contribution Limit